-Panamanians typically supplement 3 daily meals with light midmorning and mid-afternoon snacks.
-While the mid-day meal is typically the largest in rural areas, dinner can also be substantial in urban settings.
-Guests often drop by unannounced, and friends and family may visit each other daily, particularly in rural areas.
-When invited to a Panamanian home for dinner, guests are expected to arrive a few minutes late.
-Hosts usually serve their guests first, often reserving the best seat and morsels of food for them.
-After guests finish their portions, hosts typically offer additional servings, which guests must decline several times if they do not want more food.
+Panamanians typically supplement three daily meals with light mid-morning and mid-afternoon snacks.
+While the mid-day meal is typically the largest in rural areas, dinner can also be settings. substantial in urban Guests often drop bv unannounced, and friends and family may visit each other daily, particularly in rural areas.
+When invited to a Panamanian home for dinner, quests are expected to arrive a few minutes late.
+Hosts usually serve their quests first, often reserving the best seat and morsels of food for them.
+After quests finish their portions, hosts typically offer additional servings, which guests must decline several times if they do not want more food.